Everything You Need to Know to Prevent Ticks and Lyme Disease

 The powers that be predicted it and it’s here.
 Tick season.
 Not all ticks carry disease.
-However, 2017 is proposed to be the most dangerous thus far here in the northeastern United States.
+However, with a mild but wet winter this is proposed to be the most dangerous year thus far here in the northeastern United States.
 Tick-borne diseases are a real threat to the horses, dogs, and humans in the area.
 Most Lyme disease bacteria is transferred from nymphs, which are especially prevalent in the spring.
 But ticks are around all year long.
 So what can we do to prevent Lyme disease?

 I have family members and friends with complications from Lyme disease.
 My house backs up to the woods with a multitude of woodland creatures, including chipmunks, rabbits, and a very active deer trail.
 Often they will go through my yard to get to the woods, so ticks are a very real concern.
 My dogs and daughters play outside, and often go for walks in the woods.
 Daily tick checks are an occurrence in my house.

 Ticks will crawl onto a horse while it’s grazing and hide in the forelock, mane, and under the chin among other places.

 Working with horses, ticks are especially difficult in spring.
 They crawl up the horses heads and legs as they graze on the grass and embed themselves under the chin, in the manes, and between their legs.
 I bought a tick remover so I wouldn’t have to use my hands to remove them and it works very well.
 Often I will spend a good 15 minutes removing ticks before I will actually start the massage.

 Lyme disease is not the only tick-borne disease detrimental to humans and animals.
 The Centers for Disease Control details an alarmingly long list on their site.
 But only the deer tick transmits Lyme disease.**